fengxia41103/myblog/content/thoughts/burned out.md

-I miss Dad, miss her, miss the days I was happy, miss when Noah was little, miss biking around the Charles and watch the sunset, miss the moment we were sitting on top 南山 that evening, watching the city lights and breathing the summer breeze, miss the time I was sitting on the rail overseeing the unnamed bay in Kobe, while everyone was packing in excitement and in sadness of leaving, miss the time Elaine introduced me this beautiful song then which till today I know not the name nor the singer, but its tune by heart, miss the mini karaoke in Shenzhen's arcade when she sang a song while I was listening, miss the minutes I was leaning on Ray's tomb in this cold winter day, just him and I, I played my music, which I know he would laugh at me again if he were there, yet it was a music in the all yard, sunny, cold, winter day, so out of tune, so out of place, so warm, lively, and peace.
+I miss Dad, miss her, miss the days I was happy, miss when Noah was little, miss biking around the Charles and watch the sunset, miss the moment we were sitting on top of 南山 that evening, watching the city lights and breathing the summer breeze, miss the time in Sanyo center overseeing the unnamed bay in Kobe, what a wonder ocean is! miss the time Elaine introduced me this beautiful song then which till today I know not the name nor the singer, but its tune by heart, miss the mini karaoke in Shenzhen's arcade when she sang a song while I was listening, miss the minutes I was leaning on Ray's tomb in this cold winter day, just him and I, I played my music, which I know he would laugh at me again if he were there, yet it was a music in the all yard, sunny, cold, winter day, so out of tune, so out of place, so warm, lively, and peace.

 I feel sad, maybe it's just depression again.
 It comes in waves.
 On some days it was bad, then hope and happiness kicked in in others, and